 As mentioned, there is a high turnover of teachers within teaching English positions in Vietnam so there are always English teaching jobs on offer.
 I recommend starting your search a few months before you plan to move/start which will give you an accurate idea of what sorts of jobs are available and what the benefits are.

 Start applying and make your interest known to companies you would like to work for, even if they aren’t specifically hiring or are looking for immediate starts (of course disclose your full situation in your cover letter so you don’t waste their time).
 If you’ve succeed in creating that eye-catching CV then you’ll be on their radar when they next need a teacher and hopefully they’ll contact your first!

-When we first applied for our company, they were recruiting for an immediate start, which we couldn’t do.
-However, a few weeks later they contacted us to let us know they needed teachers for the time we were planning to move to Vietnam and would we still be interested.
+When I first applied my company were recruiting for an immediate start, which I couldn’t do.
+However, a few weeks later they contacted me to let us know they needed teachers for the time I was planning to move to Vietnam and would I still be interested.
 Erm, yes!
 Easiest job offer ever.